-The Company performed an evaluation of impairment indicators under IFRS 6(20) for its exploration and evaluation assets (mineral properties) as at December 31, 2014 and has concluded that there are no indicators of impairment.
-However, as at December 31, 2014, the market capitalization of the Company was below the carrying value of its net assets which are primarily represented by mineral properties.
-Accordingly, the Company has also reviewed the value attributed per pound in the ground of $U_3O_8$ in recent arms-length transactions for the acquisition of uranium resources defined by National Instrument 43-101.
-As a result of this review the Company has concluded that the Company's net assets are not impaired.
+The Company performed an evaluation of impairment indicators under IFRS 6(20) for its exploration and evaluation assets (mineral properties) as at December 31, 2015 and has concluded that there are no indicators of impairment.
+However, as at December 31, 2015, the market capitalization of the Company was below the carrying value of its net assets which are primarily represented by mineral properties.
+Accordingly, the Company has also reviewed the value attributed per pound in the ground of U_3O_8 in the most recent arms-length transactions for the acquisition of uranium resources defined by National Instrument 43-101.
+As a result of this review, the Company has concluded that the Company's net assets are not impaired.

-The Company has sufficient financial resources for exploration, evaluation and administrative costs for at least twelve months from the end of the reporting period.
-The Company will require additional financing from time to time and, although it has been successful in the past, there is no assurance that it will be able to obtain adequate financing in the future or that such financing will be available on acceptable terms.
+The Company has sufficient financial resources to fund administrative costs and the majority of its planned 2016 exploration programs for at least, but not limited to, twelve months from the end of the reporting period; however, the Company will require additional funding to fully meet its 2016 exploration commitments at Christie Lake.
+If the funds are not available to meet the remaining 2016 exploration commitments at Christie Lake, the Company may elect not to complete the acquisition as outlined in the Christie Lake Option Agreement (see Note 8(vii)).
+The Company will require additional financing from time to time and although it has been successful in the past, there is no assurance that it will be able to obtain adequate financing in the future or that such financing will be available on acceptable terms.